Living with wildlife

 Using common sense around wildlife is the best way to stay safe.

-• Don't move between a female and her joey.
+• Don't move towards or between a female and her joey

-• Keep pets on a lead and away from kangaroos, who will vigorously defend themselves against dogs.
+• Keep pets on a lead and away from kangaroos, which will vigorously defend themselves against dogs.

 What should I do if there are kangaroos in my neighbourhood?